nobleschools/google-as-template/README.md

      to console
    - Run 'python google_as_manage.py test_logging' to see if you get five different outputs of different levels to your remote logger

+8. _Optional_: Run the example project code to see what a sample use might look like
+   - In the main project directory, run the 'example_script.py'
+   - This will create a two tabbed spreadsheet in your Google Drive folder
+     - One tab is based on the example_data.csv source data in the 'example' folder
+     - The other tab is based on math from that folder
+     - Both are formatted based on the script file in the 'example' folder
+     - The end of the script downloads the contents of both tabs to local csv files
 ---

 ## Apps Script tools